IBF Europe: Regulations for International Co-production Support

 - A maximum of 6 projects can be supported in 2021.

 - Only complete applications will be take into consideration (see checklist for IBF Europe Entry).

-Please read the Regulations below carefully to see if your project meets the basic criteria before filling out the entry form, which will be available through MyIDFA from February 15, 2019.
+Please read the regulations below carefully to see if your project meets the basic criteria before filling out the entry form, which will is now available through MyIDFA.